 Why aren’t you getting hired?
 I know why.
 It’s because hiring teams aren’t reading your resume.
 It’s true!
 They have 200 resumes to evaluate, so they decide in six seconds whether to read your QA manual tester resume.
 Convince them with a quick professional profile at the top.

 Your entire resume is a one-minute elevator pitch.
 Your resume introduction is even shorter — about six seconds.
 It’s a 3-line sales pitch for your resume.
-What are the coolest, most hirable things they’ll learn if they keep reading?
+What are the coolest, most hirable things they’ll learn if they keep reading your software testing resume?